fourtytoo/kwaltz/README.md

 Kwaltz is a tool to browse articles of the German law.
 It does so populating an Elasticsearch database with text scraped online from the usual suspects.
-It correlates the German and the English version so that searches can be done in either languages.
+It correlates the German and the English version so that searches can be done in both languages at the same time.

 Run it either from Emacs (M-x cider-jack-in-clojurescript) or from the shell prompt (`lein repl`).
 From the REPL run